katydu/CodeTraining-Intern/README.md

 #### What I learned

 1. Replace ViewBag with **AJax**
-   - Realize the real way to connect font-end and back-end
+   - Learning a software struture: front-end and back-end separation
    - Difference between POST and GET

 2. Using what I learned at lecture 3  **[Kendo UI](https://docs.telerik.com/kendo-ui/api/javascript/kendo)** to beauty the front-end